BlavkHart/BlavkHart/README.md

 - 👋 Hi, I’m @BlavkHart
-- 👀 I’m interested in web design and cyber security
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning Python Libraries for data science
-- 💞️ I’m looking to collaborate on beginner projects in web design
+- 💞️ I’m looking to collaborate on beginner projects in Data analytics
 - 📫 How to reach me is gorhransford17@gmail.com or my number is +233594231242

 <!---